bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Partly Cloudy
+- Clear
-- 89% humidity
+- 88% humidity
 - 11 mph wind
-- 39% cloud cover
+- 36% cloud cover
 - 51 AQI 🟨
 - 2.86 inches of rain in the past 24 hours